ReactiveCircus/docker-android-images/README.md

 `emulator-headless` has been released to stable channel for a few months but is still not practically usable in a CI environment with limited memory.

+### Update 3 (02/11/2019)

+`emulator-headless` is retired in [Emulator 29.2.7 Canary](https://androidstudio.googleblog.com/2019/11/emulator-2927-canary.html).
+Headless emulator can be launched with `emulator -no-window`.

 ### Image name

 `ychescale9/android-emulator-<api-version>`